oddeyemotion/arris-doc-site/about-me.md

 Despite being active in one of the most heavily-theoretical field (in my opinion), I have found that I do better on tasks that require a lot of physical practice.
 And that was basically the main reason why my passion for another field of study was sparked - **Robotics**.

+!!!
+Visit [Projects](/projects/navigation-page.md) section for project entries.
+!!!

 I have been spending most of my time in university self-teaching everything about robotics.
 I have participated in some school contests as well, together with friends from different engineering majors.
 (Pretty sad that I never got a chance to win any, but I absolutely adore every moment working in groups and having fun with them.)

-Entries about my projects are available [here](/projects/navigation-page.md).
-I will make sure the documents are as detailed as possible.

 ![](/media/about-me2.jpg)